0xSpaceShard/cairo-cli-docker/README.md

 ## Build a new image

 To build a new version (typically when a new cairo-lang version is released), update the `CAIRO_VERSION` in config.yml and create a commit.
 Building a new image will also tag it with `latest`.
 Preferably also update version references in README.md.
+If needed, also update `OZ_VERSION`.

 To add new commits to the repo without building, add `[skip ci]` to the commit message.